syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 ## Mail merge process

-The mail merge process involves three documents,
+The mail merge process involves three documents:

-1. **Template Word document** - This document contains the static/templated text and graphics along with merge fields (that are placeholders) for replacing dynamic data.
+1. **Template Word document**: This document contains the static or templated text and graphics along with the merge fields (that are placeholders) for replacing dynamic data.

-2. **Data source** – This represents file or database containing data to replace the merge fields in template Word document.
+2. **Data source**: This represents file or database containing data to replace the merge fields in template Word document.

-3. **Final merged document** – This resultant document is a combination of the template word document and the data from data source.
+3. **Final merged document**: This resultant document is a combination of the template Word document and the data from data source.

-T> 1.You can use conditional fields ([IF](https://support.office.com/en-us/article/Field-codes-IF-field-9f79e82f-e53b-4ff5-9d2c-ae3b22b7eb5e), [Formula](https://support.office.com/en-us/article/field-codes-formula-field-32d5c9de-3516-4ec3-80ed-d1fc2b5bc21d?ui=en-US&rs=en-US&ad=US)) combined with merge fields, when you require intelligent decisions in addition to simple mail merge (replace merge fields with result text).
+T> 1.
+You can use conditional fields ([IF](https://support.office.com/en-us/article/Field-codes-IF-field-9f79e82f-e53b-4ff5-9d2c-ae3b22b7eb5e), [Formula](https://support.office.com/en-us/article/field-codes-formula-field-32d5c9de-3516-4ec3-80ed-d1fc2b5bc21d?ui=en-US&rs=en-US&ad=US)) combined with merge fields, when you require intelligent decisions in addition to simple mail merge (replace merge fields with result text).
 To use conditional fields, execute mail merge and then update fields in the Word document using `UpdateDocumentFields` API.
-T> 2.You can replace the fields ([IF](https://support.office.com/en-us/article/Field-codes-IF-field-9f79e82f-e53b-4ff5-9d2c-ae3b22b7eb5e), [Formula](https://support.office.com/en-us/article/field-codes-formula-field-32d5c9de-3516-4ec3-80ed-d1fc2b5bc21d?ui=en-US&rs=en-US&ad=US)) combined with merge fields, with its most recent result and **generates the plain Word document** by unlinking the fields.
-Please refer to this [link](https://help.syncfusion.com/file-formats/docio/working-with-fields#unlink-fields) for more information.
+T> 2.
+You can replace the fields ([IF](https://support.office.com/en-us/article/Field-codes-IF-field-9f79e82f-e53b-4ff5-9d2c-ae3b22b7eb5e), [Formula](https://support.office.com/en-us/article/field-codes-formula-field-32d5c9de-3516-4ec3-80ed-d1fc2b5bc21d?ui=en-US&rs=en-US&ad=US)) combined with merge fields, with its most recent result and **generates the plain Word document** by unlinking the fields.
+Refer to this [link](https://help.syncfusion.com/file-formats/docio/working-with-fields#unlink-fields) for more information.

 ### Create Word document template